heilaaks/snippy/docs/dev/SCRIBBLING.md

 snippy export --solution -f ./file-s.text                     # All solutions in file defined file in text format.
 (TESTED) snippy export --solution -f ./file-s.yaml                     # All solutions in file defined file in yaml format.
 (TESTED) snippy export --solution -f ./file-s.json                     # All solutions in file defined file in json format.
-(TESTED) nippy export --solution -f ./file-s.foo                      # Unknown file format results error and no export is made.
+(TESTED) snippy export --solution -f ./file-s.foo                      # Unknown file format results error and no export is made.
 (TESTED)

 snippy export --solution -d ce6ef2f0408ff378                  # One content in file and format defined by content metadata.
 (TESTED) snippy export --solution -d ce6ef2f0408ff378                  # One content in file and format by tool default when metadata is not set.
 (TESTED)